What is Payment Reconciliation? How it Works and Examples

 Here’s a step-by-step breakdown of the process:

-1. The business identifies the open bills that need to be paid, typically based on payment terms and supplier contracts.
+The first step of the payment reconciliation process is to pay any outstanding bills.
+Start by identifying the open bills that need to be paid, typically based on payment terms and supplier contracts, then verify the amounts and due dates to ensure accuracy.

-2. The business can then group multiple bills for a supplier into one payment or process a separate payment for each bill.
+Second, group multiple bills for a supplier into one payment to simplify the process and reduce transaction fees, or process a separate payment for each bill.

 AP automation platforms like MineralTree can simplify reconciliation by automating the AP process from invoice capture through payment execution.
 For example, MineralTree’s platform initiates a single debit transaction for a payment batch of all the bills upon successful payment processing, syncing information automatically between the AP and ERP systems.